mauragas/mauragas.github.io/articles/dotnet/solid-principles.md

 - Parameters - by passing different arguments to the methods we can change its behavior.
 - Inheritance - you can change behavior using child class.
 Therefore you can `override` parent `virtual` methods or add your own.
 - Composition and injection - logic is provided by another type class is referencing.
-Instead hard coding references, it can be provided throw dependency injection.
+Instead hard coding references, it can be provided through dependency injection.
 - Extension methods - ability to add additional methods to types without modifying types itself.

 Prefer implementing new features in new classes, especially in large legacy code base.
 If class is new, nothing depends on it and you can design it to suit the problem without touching existing code, making it fully testable and follow SRP.